Niamh’s Business Tip [CEO]

 - For those clients who simply couldn’t continue to work with us because their businesses were shut – giving them grace on their payment terms.

 - Offering free advice and support – and a shoulder to cry on – to the many businesses who contacted us wanting to run something by us.

 Simply knowing how much all of this means to other humans going through the same as us, gives us a sense of community over profit and competition.
 By thinking contribution rather than conversion, we believe it will eventually pay dividends for us.
 My hope is that it will leave a lasting impression.
-By doing the above we have maintained visibility with our content through a content marketing crisis.
+By doing the above we have maintained visibility with our content through a digital marketing crisis.
 I reckon we got the content marketing side of things right to date.
 Did you?
 Think long and hard about what you will be remembered for?
 How are you contributing?
-It’s never too late to change.
+It’s never too late to change your digital marketing.

-# Carolyn’s Digital Strategy & Influencer Marketing Tips [Director of Digital]
+# Carolyn’s Digital Strategy & Influencer Marketing Tips [Director of Digital Marketing]

 Define and develop your overall Digital Marketing Strategy

 Brand awareness is still extremely important in ensuring that your business is kept top of mind during these unprecedented times.
 Take this opportunity to focus on your core brand values, add personality and make sure that your web content, your advertising, your social media, indeed all of your channels sing from the same hymn sheet.

 The co-founders of Spectrum Collections are dedicating this time to reinforcing their message that they are vegan and cruelty free, caring about the welfare of animals, by raising money for the Aspinall foundationwhich provides food for endangered species.